 Work with physicians

-Women will be alerted through their My Sanford Chart app, followed by a phone call from Harvey, the breast health specialist.
+Women are alerted through their My Sanford Chart app, followed by a phone call from Harvey, the breast health specialist.
 From there the patient can decide whether she would like to schedule a visit at the high-risk clinic, where she will receive care from both a genetic counselor and Schmidt.

 “The algorithm doesn’t actually tell you if a person is or is not high risk.
 It identifies factors that mean the person should be evaluated through a formal visit,” Dr. Johansen said.
 “The providers will be the ones that determine the patient’s actual risk.”